Zipcar/kustomize/examples/issues/issue_0519_c/README.md

-# Feature Test for Issue 0519
+# Feature Test for Issue 0519_c

 This folder contains files describing how to address [Issue 0519](https://github.com/kubernetes-sigs/kustomize/issues/0519) Original kubernetes files have imported from [here](https://github.com/DockbitExamples/kubernetes)

 This example is using either:
-- skip option to select which components are changed by common transformers.
+- issue_0519_b: using complete transformer config replacement
-- multibase/composition to select which the components changed by transformers.
+- issue_0519_c: skip option to select which components are changed by common transformers.

-The output ends up beeing the same.
+- issue_0519_d: multibase/composition to select which the components changed by transformers.

 ## Setup the workspace

 First, define a place to work: